Optimising vaccination and biosecurity regimes to enhance fight against AMR in commercial poultry production

-In April 2017, Tanzania launched the National Action Plan (NAP) to guide mitigation strategies in line with the Global Action Plan on AMR using the One Health Approach.
-There is currently high usage of antimicrobials in livestock in Tanzania, for example between 2010 and 2017 consumption of antimicrobials in livestock reached approximately 12.2 million tonnes (Kimera et al., 2020; Mdegela et al., 2021; Sangeda et al., 2021).
+In April 2017, Tanzania launched their National Action Plan to guide mitigation strategies in line with the Global Action Plan on antimicrobial resistance (AMR) using a One Health approach.
+In Tanzania, there is currently high usage of antimicrobials in livestock, for example, between 2010 and 2017, consumption of antimicrobials in livestock reached approximately 12.2 million tonnes (Kimera et al., 2020; Mdegela et al., 2021; Sangeda et al., 2021).
 In the animal sector, the highest consumption of antimicrobials is in short-cycle food producing animals, in particular poultry, which are reared commercially under intensive production systems.

 The United Republic of Tanzania is experiencing a surge in commercial poultry production at an average annual growth rate of 6.4% in response to increased demand for eggs and broiler meat (United Republic of Tanzania URT, 2021).
 This increased demand has led to intensified poultry production, which increases the risk for poultry diseases if proper preventive and control measures are not instituted.
-Best practice is to establish vaccination and biosecurity measures with prudent antimicrobial use.
 In Tanzania, inadequate vaccination and biosecurity measures have led to increased disease burden in poultry farms and higher antimicrobial use.
-Consequently, increased non-prudent antimicrobial use in poultry can impact the safety of poultry products for human consumption.
+Consequently, increased non-prudent antimicrobial use in poultry can negatively impact the safety of poultry products for human consumption.

-“While vaccination and biosecurity are effective in the poultry sector globally, these are not always tailored to local realities and therefore are not feasible.
-This exciting project will look at the most appropriate vaccine and biosecurity mechanisms in three Tanzanian settings to support heathy and sustainable poultry production” – Erica Westwood, Implementation Research Advisor
+“While vaccination and biosecurity are effective in the poultry sector globally, these are not always tailored to local realities and are therefore not feasible.
+This exciting project will look at the most appropriate vaccine and biosecurity mechanisms in three Tanzanian settings to support healthy and sustainable poultry production”

-- To analyze existing policy and regulatory frameworks that govern the use of vaccines and biosecurity measures in commercial poultry production.
+- To analyse existing policy and regulatory frameworks that govern the use of vaccines and biosecurity measures in commercial poultry production.

-- To assess effectiveness of defined vaccination and biosecurity regimes in reducing diseases occurrence and the use of antimicrobials in selected settings.
+- To investigate the effectiveness of defined vaccination and biosecurity regimes in reducing diseases occurrence and the use of antimicrobials in selected settings

 - To develop and test a business model for sustainable vaccination and biosecurity interventions.